plone/plone.api/docs/group.rst

 Get user's groups
 -----------------

-The groups returned may be filtered by member.
-By passing the ``username`` parameter, :meth:`api.group.get_groups` will return only those groups to which the user belongs.
+Groups may be filtered by member.
+By passing the ``username`` parameter, :meth:`api.group.get_groups` will return only the groups the user belongs to.

 .. invisible-code-block: python